 There are two versions of the Braun Oral-B Triumph toothbrushes, the v1 and the v2.
-The v1 Triumph models have an LCD screen built in to the handle showing battery state and other information as seen in the photo below on the left.
-The v2 Triumph models have no screen built in but instead have coloured LEDs as shown in the photo below on the right.
+The v1 Triumph models have an LCD screen built in to the handle showing battery state and other information as seen on the left in the photo below.
+The v2 Triumph models have no screen built in but instead have coloured lights as shown on the right in the photo below.
 Click the photo to enlarge it:

 - Type numbers 3731, 3738 and 3745 are v1 models

 - Type numbers 3761, 3762 and 3764 are v2 models

 Also note the shallow triangular-shaped hole in the base of the v1 Triumph (top) versus the deeper hole in the base of the v2 (bottom).

 This tutorial is for replacing the battery in v1 Triumph models.
 For v2 models the procedure is slightly different so please see our guide to battery replacement for Triumph v2 models instead.
 For other toothbrush models and type numbers the battery replacement procedure is different again so please see our other guides to toothbrush battery replacement.

 The basic method is:

 - De-solder old battery

 This is documented in detail below along with lots of photos.
 Click on any photo to enlarge it.

 We have also created a short video from this guide to Braun Oral-B Triumph v1 battery replacement on our YouTube channel, which you can also watch below.